OctopusDeploy/blog/blog/2023-02/githubactions-running-unit-tests/index.md

 In this post, I show you how to add unit tests to a GitHub Actions workflow and configure custom actions to process the results.

-## Prerequisites
+## Getting started

-GitHub Actions is a hosted service, so the only prerequisite is a GitHub account.
+GitHub Actions is a hosted service, so you all need to get started is a GitHub account.
 All other dependencies like Software Development Kits (SDKs) are installed during the execution of the GitHub Actions workflow.

 ## Selecting an action